AdobeDocs/developer-distribute/src/pages/guides/faq.md

 - Usually have no reliance on Creative Cloud desktop app or being online unless the developer mandates it
 - Cannot be downloaded from the Exchange first, as it would tie to a specific user.

+### Who qualifies as a "trader" under the DSA?

+  In the context of UXP Plugin listings managed through [Adobe Developer Distribution](/distribute/home), developers who publish their listings in the EU region are identified as traders.

+### What information must plugin developers provide as traders?

+  Developers must provide basic information, including their names, addresses, telephone numbers, and email addresses.
+This information must be accurate and up-to-date.

+### What is the deadline for updating trader information?

+  Existing Developers must update their trader information in the [public profile](https://developer.adobe.com/distribute/accountProfile) by February 16, 2025.

+### How should developers update their trader information?

+  Developers can update their trader information through the [public profile](https://developer.adobe.com/distribute/accountProfile).
+Please make sure all required fields are filled out accurately.

+### What happens if a developer fails to update their trader information by the deadline?

+  If the trader information is not updated by February 16, 2025, the developer's listings will not be visible to users in the EU region.
+It is crucial to meet this deadline to avoid disruptions.

+### Why is my plugin not visible in the EU region?

+  This could be due to incomplete or outdated trader information in your [public profile](https://developer.adobe.com/distribute/accountProfile).
+Please make sure all required details are updated and accurate.

 ### I’m stuck!
 Can you help me?